-How To Calculate Adjusted Gross Income From Pay Stub
+How To Estimate Adjusted Gross Income From Pay Stub?

-However, if a taxpayer has a job that is their main source of income, they can typically calculate their adjusted gross income by using their last pay stub for the tax year.
+However, if a taxpayer’s main source of income comes from a regular job, they can often estimate their adjusted gross income (AGI) by using their last pay stub for the tax year.

 What is Adjustable Gross Income?